ksu-cs-textbooks/cis527/content/6-application-servers/03-assignment.md

 * A shared folder on the server named `public` and stored at `/public` that should be accessible by all Samba users
 * Enable shared home directories in Samba using the default `[homes]` share.
+  * Read the configuration file carefully and make sure you enable the security settings as well, which will prevent other users from accessing a `home` share for a particular user.
 * Enable the `cis527` user in the Samba password database.
 It should use the same `cis527_linux` password as the actual `cis527` account.

 Of course, you may need to modify your firewall configuration to allow incoming connections to the file server! **If your firewall is disabled and/or not configured, there will be a deduction of up to 10% of the total points on this lab**